Annotation: Source control

 The "annotate" function (also known as "blame" or "praise") used in source control systems such as Git, Team Foundation Server and Subversion determines who committed changes to the source code into the repository.
 This outputs a copy of the source code where each line is annotated with the name of the last contributor to edit that line (and possibly a revision number).
 This can help establish blame in the event a change caused a malfunction, or identify the author of brilliant code.

+Programming

 Java annotations

-A special case is the Java programming language, where annotations can be used as a special form of syntactic metadata in the source code.
+A special case is the Java programming language, where annotations can be used as a special form of syntactic metadata in the source code and can be manipulated upon with reflective programming.
 Classes, methods, variables, parameters and packages may be annotated.
 The annotations can be embedded in class files generated by the compiler and may be retained by the Java virtual machine and thus influence the run-time behaviour of an application.
 It is possible to create meta-annotations out of the existing ones in Java.

+Other languages, such as C#, have a similar feature called "attributes".
+C++ features "attributes" which allow the programmer to give indications to the compiler, and C++26 introduces reflection annotations similar to Java annotations.